randkego/topican/README.md

     * Add script topican_by_nouns_on_csv to apply print_words_associated_with_common_noun_groups to a text column of a CSV file
     * function get_top_word_groups_by_synset_then_similarity: allow max_hyponyms and n_word_groups to be None to indicate no restriction on them
     * function print_words_associated_with_common_noun_groups: do not list words that will be excluded
+* 0.0.20
+    * Update setup.py to add a topican_by_nouns_on_csv as an entry_point to console_scripts to be able to call that scipt directly

 ## Contributing